 Dr. Marsha Linehan and colleagues at the University of Washington.
-Since it's creation in the early 1990's, DBT has been shown to effective for a broad range issues that range from severe suicidal thoughts to problems in maintaining relationships.
+Since it's creation in the early 1990's, DBT has been shown to be effective for a broad range of issues from severe suicidal thoughts to problems in maintaining relationships.
 The standard DBT "program" consists, at minimum, of once weekly individual therapy and once weekly skills training, usually done in a group.
 DBT is provided by a team of therapists who meet weekly for consultation on how to improve their skills as therapists and to remain adherent to the treatment principles and protocols.

 The overarching goal of DBT is to obtain “a life worth living” by providing skills managing emotions, tolerating distress and improving relationships.
 DBT has been shown to be effective in reducing suicidal behaviors, hospitalizations, and problems with anger, depression, and hopelessness.
 The key problem that DBT treats is emotion dysregulation, defined as a combination of extreme emotional vulnerability with difficulty in regulating emotions once they are aroused.
 DBT clients learn an array of skills to manage their emotions and the impulsive and almost automatic behaviors that often accompany strong emotions.
 In individual therapy each client works on a highly personalized plan to reduce the behaviors getting in the way of attaining their goals and to increase their use of skillful behaviors.
 Most clients who enter DBT are asked to make a year commitment to attend both individual therapy and skills training.
 In one year of treatment and with hard work from both the client and the therapist, most clients can see significant improvement in their lives.